piyushagarwal08/Adhoc-ST-2019-/DAY 3.md

 ## TASKS
-  1. Run application from terminal but it should not run from icon(GUI)
+  1. Run application from terminal but it should not run from icon(GUI) { alter the name of code-file in /usr/bin (firefox to firefoxs) and set alias in bashrc for firefox to firefoxs (alias firefox='firefoxs') }
   2. How to Write Hello World in a Directory.
     { impossible, as a directory has no storage/memory of itself }
   3. Read about RAM